 Arcosanti: the vision

-In 1970 Saleri was granted funds to establish Arcosanti in Arizona, about 70 miles north of Phoenix.
+In 1970 Soleri was granted funds to establish Arcosanti in Arizona, about 70 miles north of Phoenix.
 His vision was for a city in which people lived in cleverly designed, energy efficient buildings with all facilities shared and in close proximity to each other; communal living would be the order of the day, but independent space would still be preserved.
 This would ensure that urban sprawl was minimised, the impact on the natural environment diminished and resources, especially those used for commuting, substantially reduced.
 Some fine ideas.

-Arcosanti was founded as an urban experiment to test whether Saleri’s ideas could be made to work.
+Arcosanti was founded as an urban experiment to test whether Soleri’s ideas could be made to work.
 Arcosanti is described as an “arcology”, a combination of “architecture” and “ecology”.
 The title Arcosanti was derived from two Italian words, “cosa” (things) and anti (against) so literally “against things”, which supports the minimalist philosophy of the project.
 (Interestingly, the website suggests that “anti” means “before” so that the translation would be “before things”.)

 Our visit to Arcosanti